-HB-3746, an Update to Data Breach Notifications in The State of Texas
+HB-3746, an Update to Data Breach Law in The State of Texas

 First, the updated law requires the Texas Attorney General’s office to begin posting “a listing of the notifications” on its website when it receives notifications of data breaches that affect more than 250 residents within the state of Texas.
 The statute does not specify or describe what form of listing should be posted, but instead prohibits the listing of “ any information that may compromise a business’ data security”, or anything that contains sensitive personal information or confidential information as stated by law.